littleosbook/littleosbook/output.md

 and their indices start at 0 (so rows are labelled 0 - 24).

 ### Writing Text
-Writing text to the console via the framebuffer is done by memory-mapped I/O.
+Writing text to the console via the framebuffer is done with memory-mapped I/O.
 The starting address of the memory-mapped I/O for the framebuffer is `0x000B8000` [@wiki:vga-compat].
 The memory is divided into 16 bit cells, where the 16 bits determines both the character, the foreground color and the background color.
-The highest eight bits is the ASCII [@wiki:ascii] value of the character, bit 7 - 3 the background and bit 3 - 0 the foreground, as can be seen in the following figure:
+The highest eight bits is the ASCII [@wiki:ascii] value of the character, bit 7 - 4 the background and bit 3 - 0 the foreground, as can be seen in the following figure:

     Bit:     | 15 14 13 12 11 10 9 8 | 7 6 5 4 | 3 2 1 0 |